oshankkkk/NoteWave/NoteWave/README.md

 ## Contributing Guidelines

 1. Fork the repository
+2. Download n install npm and firebase
-2. Create a new branch (feature name)
+3. Create a new branch (feature name)
-3. Commit your changes
+4. Commit your changes
-4. Always pull before push
+5. Always pull before push
-5. Open a pull request with a clear explanation of what you added or changed
+6. Open a pull request with a clear explanation of what you added or changed

 Please make sure your code is clean, well-documented, and follows basic React/Firebase best practices.